dojo/framework/docs/en/creating-widgets/supplemental.md

 # Introduction to Widgets

-Widgets are the fundamental building blocks that all Dojo applications are constructed from.
-They are the primary units of encapsulation, and represent everything from individual elements on a user interface to higher-level containers such as forms, sections, pages, or even complete applications.
+Widgets are the fundamental building blocks from which all Dojo applications get constructed.
+Widgets are the primary units of encapsulation and represent everything from individual elements on a user interface to higher-level containers such as forms, sections, pages, or even complete applications.

 ## Preamble: minimizing complexity

 A single widget typically represents a single responsibility within an application.
-Trivial responsibilities naturally translate into individual widgets, whereas complex responsibilities need to be broken down into several interdependent areas.
-Each sub-area can then be implemented as its own widget, with one or more parent container widgets coordinating interactions between all the decomposed widgets.
+Trivial responsibilities naturally translate into individual widgets, whereas complex responsibilities need to get separated into several interdependent areas.
+Each sub-area can then be implemented as its own widget, with one or more parent container widget(s) coordinating interactions between all the decomposed widgets.
 In this sort of hierarchy, the root widget can be seen to implement the larger responsibility as a whole, but in reality it does so via a composition of many other simpler widgets.

 The set of all requirements for a complete application can be considered such a single, complex responsibility.
 Implementing the complete set within Dojo results in a hierarchy of widgets, typically starting from a root 'Application' widget which then branches out through several layers of functionality, eventually reaching leaf nodes that represent individual elements within an HTML page.

 ### Benefits of simplicity

-Keeping widgets as simple as possible is desireable for several reasons.
-For single widgets, reduced complexity means greater isolation of responsibility (reduced scope); simpler comprehensive testing; reduced chance of bugs; more targeted bugfixing; as well as a wider potential for component re-use.
+Keeping widgets as simple as possible is desirable for several reasons.
+For single widgets, reduced complexity means greater isolation of responsibility (reduced scope); simpler comprehensive testing; reduced chance of bugs; more targeted bug fixing; as well as a wider potential for component re-use.

-For complete applications, it also allows for easier understanding of all constituent components, as well as how they are combined.
+For complete applications, simple widgets also allows for easier understanding of all constituent components, as well as how they get combined.

-All these benefits give rise to simpler ongoing maintenance and an ultimate reduction in the overall cost of building and running an application.
+Together these benefits lead to simpler ongoing maintenance and an ultimate reduction in the overall cost of building and running an application.

 ## Basic widget structure

 At their heart, widgets are simply render functions which return VDOM nodes that form the widget's structural representation within a web page.
-Applications typically require more logic than a simple list of HTML elements however, so meaningful widgets are usually comprised of more than just a simple render function.
+However, applications typically require more logic than a simple list of HTML elements, so meaningful widgets are usually comprised of more than just a simple render function.

 Widgets are typically housed within their own self-named TypeScript modules, with the widget definition as the default export from each module.